formancehq/docs/oss/ledger/guides/multi-destination/index.md

 ## Nested transaction splitting.

 Let's take the previous scenario, and add a twist.
-Let's suppose the ledgerman needed to withhold taxes from the payment—Dunshire imposes a flat 15% sales tax for goods and services.
+Let's suppose we need to withhold taxes from the payment—Dunshire imposes a flat 15% sales tax for goods and services.
 We could modify `split.num` to reflect a three-way transaction:

 <NumscriptBlock script={`send [COIN 75] (
   source = @centralbank
   destination = {
     15% to @salestax
-    43% to @users:leslieknope
+    43% to @player:leslieknope
-    remaining to @users:annperkins
+    remaining to @player:annperkins
   }
 )`}></NumscriptBlock>

-But there is a problem: Scripting the transaction this way requires us to manually do the math to figure out that `leslieknope` should get 42.5% of the transaction.
+But there is a problem: Scripting the transaction this way requires us to manually do the math to figure out that `leslieknope` should get 42.5% of the transaction (which we've had to round up).

 There's a better way: Nested destinations.
 Using nested destinations allows us to be clearer about our intent, and leaves much of the math off to Numscript to sort out: